GuanceCloud/datakit/internal/export/doc/en/inputs/container-log-for-k8s-crd.md

 - What happens when multiple ClusterLoggingConfigs match the same Pod?

-In theory, the ClusterLoggingConfig that was created first (with the smallest ResourceVersion) will be applied.
-It is best to avoid such situations.
+Adjust the matching conditions so that only one ClusterLoggingConfig matches each Pod to avoid conflicting collection configurations.

 - Do I need to add a mount to collect log files inside containers?